 Screening for Viral Immunity to Rubella and Varicella

-The American College of Obstetricians and Gynecologists also recommends that all women planning to become pregnant be screened for immunity to Rubella virus - a virus which can cause birth defects to children if exposed while in the uterus.
-Vaccination against rubella is routinely administered to all children born in the United States therefore it is rare for native-born U.S. citizens to be non-immune to this virus.
+The American College of Obstetricians and Gynecologists also recommends that all women planning to become pregnant be screened for immunity to the Rubella virus.
+Rubella is a virus which can cause birth defects to children if exposed while in the uterus.
+Vaccination against rubella is routinely administered to all children born in the United States, therefore it is rare for native-born U.S. citizens to be non-immune to this virus.
 Rarely however, the vaccination will not confer immunity to the recipient and a re-vaccination will be necessary in these cases.

 If you were to require either a Rubella or a Varicella vaccination, it is recommended that you wait three months from the time of vaccination before attempting pregnancy to avoid the potential risk of affecting a developing fetus.